Generic Name: morphine (MORE-feen)

 - Morphine suppositories should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using morphine suppositories while you are pregnant.
-Morphine suppositories is found in breast milk.
+Morphine suppositories are found in breast milk.
 Do not breast-feed while taking morphine suppositories.

 When used for long periods of time or at high doses, morphine suppositories may not work as well and may require higher doses to obtain the same effect as when originally taken.
 This is known as TOLERANCE.
 Talk with your doctor if morphine suppositories stops working well.
 Do not take more than prescribed.